guiuiy/cse15l-lab-reports/lab1.md

    [user@sahara ~]$

    ```
-2. When I used the 'cd' command with a relative path or an absolutepath as the argument, it brought me into the directory that I specified which was not an error.
+2. When I used the `cd` command with a relative path or an absolutepath as the argument, it brought me into the directory that I specified which was not an error.
    ```
    [user@sahara ~]$ cd lecture1/messages
    [user@sahara ~/lecture1/messages]$